brucewsinc/rocketbar/rocketbar/readme.txt

 With a robust code base, leveraging WordPress's hosted CSS and jQuery, you won't be slowed down by our bite-sized client-side code base.

 Using RocketBar is simple.
 No setup necessary.
 Just install and go!

+### What's Next?

+To track the development of RocketBar, find us on [GitHub](https://github.com/byjinx/rocketbar)!

+**The following items are being looked at for additions to a future version of RocketBar:**

+ - Command API for personal modifications (This is complete, but yet to be documented.)
+ - Quick selects (`SHIFT + NUM` to select an option from the list)
+ - Even better fuzzy matching
+ - Plugin-specific integrations (such as BuddyPress, bbPress, and various caching plugins)
+ - Bar Themes

+---

+If you would like to suggest an addition or change, tell us in the Support forums!

 == Installation ==